hessenh/CS263Project/README.md

 http://hansolahucsb.appspot.com/

+The package called "queuesAndWorkers" are not in use in the online application now.
+This is mainly b/c of the site is redirecting the user back before the workers have updated the datastore.
+I have chosen to have the implimentation without the queues for now.
+If this application is going to scale up, it would be easy to implement these changes.

 ## Skeleton application for use with App Engine Java.

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.